MathsJam/mathsjam-site/gathering/uk/archive/2024/index.md

 An ultra-quick overview of some beautiful, compelling -and gloriously weird- films about maths and mathematicians.
 And examples of mathematically-themed literature which haven't yet, but should be, made into films...

 #### Matthew Scroggs: The Databet
-I made an interesting dataset that resembles the alphabet
+I made an interesting dataset that resembles the alphabet!

 ### Session 2b - 10:40-11:20: